 \subsection{Attention Rectification}

-As evidenced from Table~\ref{tab:analysis1}, it is more vulnerable to adversarial attack for those samples whose prediction rely on unrelated region instead of the ground-truth area.
-One possible explanation is that these samples failing to focus on the actual region of interest suffer more from the adversarial perturbations and have higher risk to be misclassified.
-Therefore, our first component is motivated to guide the model to focus more on the ground-truth area for prediction.
+As evidenced from Table~\ref{tab:analysis1}, it is more vulnerable to adversarial attacks for those samples whose prediction relies on the unrelated region instead of the ground-truth area.
+One possible explanation is that these samples failing to focus on the actual region of interest suffer more from the adversarial perturbations and have a higher risk of being misclassified.
+Therefore, our first component motivates the model to focus more on the ground-truth area for prediction.

 Since the ground-truth area is generally unavailable during the training process, we turn to rectify the completeness of the attention area.
 The idea is that the attention area should include all the regions critical for prediction.
-In other word, the regions beyond the attention area are expected to contribute trivially to the correct prediction.
+In other words, the regions beyond the attention area are expected to contribute trivially to the correct prediction.

 To realize this, we integrate the generation of attention area into the end-to-end training process.
-As illustrated on the upper part of Fig.~\ref{fig:framework}, a hard mask is imposed according to the extracted attention area:
+As illustrated in the upper part of Fig.~\ref{fig:4}, a hard mask is imposed according to the extracted attention area:

-where $x$ is the original image, $x^{m}$ denotes the image after mask, and $\odot$ denotes element-wise multiplication.
-To guarantee all critical regions are excluded from $x^m$, it is desired $x$ and $x^{m}$ lead to the prediction results as different as possible.
-Therefore, $x$ and $x^{m}$ are fed into the same convolutional network $f(\cdot)$ to obtain the prediction vector $f(x)$ and $f(x^m)$, and we expect the difference between $f(x)$ and $f(x^m)$ as much as possible.
+where $x$ is the original image, $x^{m}$ denotes the image after the mask, and $\odot$ denotes element-wise multiplication.
+To guarantee all critical regions are excluded from $x^m$, it is desired that $x$ and $x^{m}$ lead to the prediction results as different as possible.
+Therefore, by feeding $x$ and $x^{m}$ into the same convolutional network $f(\cdot)$ to obtain the prediction vector $f(x)$ and $f(x^m)$, we expect the difference between $f(x)$ and $f(x^m)$ to be as large as possible.
 The same constraint is added to the adversarial image.
 For each original image $x$ and the corresponding adversarial image $x_{adv}$, the goal is to minimize the following rectification loss: